DistCompiler/pgo/README.md

 Actively under development.
 PGo supports compilation of most uni-process and very simple multiprocess PlusCal algorithms into corresponding compilable and runnable Go code.
+See [this Google doc](https://docs.google.com/document/d/1nqcqIVzmfA3LhX7C2Tf1FbbFApLnEHx0JbXkVqcn68w/edit) for the PlusCal/TLA+ constructs that are supported by PGo.

 See `manual.pdf` in the repository for a snapshot of the latest version of the manual that details implemented features and several examples.